-This page covers some frequently asked questions about applying for PhD students within the VAS research group.
+This page covers some frequently asked questions about applying for PhD students within the SAIL research group.

 Q: What topics are you working on?